 March 22-25, 2021

-We convened parallel TechSprints in the UK, the US and potentially additional hubs representing emerging markets in Africa and Asia.
-The teams will focus on use cases and personas designed specifically for each hub, and the prototype solutions will be aggregated and published as a global toolkit.
-Our goal is to have women represent 75% of participants.
+We convened parallel TechSprints in the UK and the US and plan to explore a second sprint later this year with hubs in emerging markets in Africa and Asia.
+The teams focused on use cases and consumer personas designed for each hub, and the prototype solutions will be aggregated and published as a global toolkit.
+Women represented 89% of our participants, surpassing our goal to have women represent 75% of participants.

 The Conference and concurrent TechSprint culminated with Demo Day on Thursday, March 25.
 Six teams presented solutions to an all-female panel of distinguished judges, who selecting three winning teams for awards for most practical, most novel, and most transformative concepts.

 AIR is helping share and develop the sprint solutions.
 We and the FCA are exploring a second Women’s Empowerment TechSprint focused on emerging markets, with hubs in Africa and Asia.